Chaima-Meziane/Chaima-Meziane/README.md

   <h2 align="center">Hi there! 👋 I'm Chaima Meziane</h2><br>
-  <i>A meticulous final-year engineering student specializing in Data Science</i>
+  <i align="center>A meticulous final-year engineering student specializing in Data Science</i>

 <p align="center">
 <a> Currently specializing in Data Science, I'm on a mission to explore the endless possibilities that data holds. 💡 </a> <br>